ahillss/ReverseEngineeringNotes/README.md

 There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)) and be able to use the other.

-The book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.
+For Intel style the book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.

 ### Debugger